FishboneChiang/SDPJSolver.jl/README.md

 If $t^* \geq 0$, the problem is infeasible; otherwise, the problem is feasible.

+⚠️ Current issue: It seems that `findFeasible()` will fail if the feasible set is unbounded but works fine when the problem is infeasible.

 ## Inputs

 `prec`: arithemetic precision in base-10, which is equivalent to